vdesabou/kafka-docker-playground-docs/docs/playground topic consume.md

 #### *--max-messages MAX-MESSAGES*

 Max number of messages to display (default is 100)

+You can use -1 to display all messages

 | Attributes      | &nbsp;
 |-----------------|-------------